 It’s used to search for a term and return information about that term from a different table.

-Generally it’s used when you have two tables that share some common attribute (e.g. a name, or ID number, or email), but otherwise store different information.
+Generally, it’s used when you have two tables that share some common attribute (e.g. a name, ID number, or email), but otherwise, store different information.
 Suppose you want to bring this information together though.
-Well you can, and you link the information via that common attribute.
+Well, you can, and you link the information via that common attribute.

 One table might have details an employee’s name and address, and the other table might have their name and work details like title and salary.
 You can use the VLOOKUP function to bring these bits of data together in a single table.